This post may contain affiliate links, view our disclosure policy.

 The water play area consists of a large table of running water with a system of pipes that children can manipulate.

-Check the Chicago Children’s Museum for their hours of operation that vary per season.
+Check the Chicago Children’s Museum for their hours of operation which vary per season.

 3. Eat a Chicago Hot Dog